-According to 2011 data, the fraud rate for SNAP (Supplemental Nutrition Assistance Program), what we used to call food stamps, is minimal as well.
+According to 2011 data, the fraud rate for SNAP (Supplemental Nutrition Assistance Program), which we used to call food stamps, is minimal.

-According to the Center on Budget and Policy Priorities the levels of SNAP over and underpayments is declining.
+According to the Center on Budget and Policy Priorities, the levels of SNAP over and underpayments are declining.

 To put the statistics in context, an overpayment is defined as “they either went to ineligible households or went to eligible households but in excessive amounts, and more than 98 percent of SNAP benefits were issued to eligible households.” – Source

-According to recent numbers there are more than 58 million people that receive coverage through Medicaid.
-According to 2011 statistics there were a total of 10,685 fraud investigations and 824 convictions from 1,011 indictments. – Source
+According to recent numbers, more than 58 million people receive coverage through Medicaid.
+According to 2011 statistics, there were 10,685 fraud investigations and 824 convictions from 1,011 indictments. – Source

-Even if we just use the total investigations started, the reported level of Medicaid fraud comes out to 0.018 percent.
+Even if we use the total number of investigations started, the reported level of Medicaid fraud comes out to 0.018 percent.